EneVyctis/EneVyctis/README.md

 You can still test it by running the Nodejs server locally.

 ## [Weaponator](https://github.com/EneVyctis/Weaponator), a school project.
-Weaponator is an unfinished project (technically, finished for the school standards) of 25 hours (approx.) to learn php with symfony.
+Weaponator is an unfinished project (technically, finished for the school standards) of 25 hours (approx.) to learn php with Symfony.

 ## [ImprovedXKube](https://github.com/EneVyctis/ImprovedXCube), a cleaner, more powerful, more stable version of XKube.
-I want to improve my first-ever project and make it available for a moment.
+I want to improve my first-ever project and make it available on the Play Store.
 The game and server will be coded in C# using Unity and ASP.NET

 ## [Magic Circus](https://github.com/AdriKat2022/AMJV-CTF).
 Magic Circus is a school project group made to learn Unity.